|Air Support Unit

 - Serves as primary phone answering point for requests for police service from the public.

-- Dispatches officers when appropriate; refers or transfers calls to various departments or agencies.
+- Refers or transfers calls to various departments or agencies.

 - Provides information and resources to support Community Policing, Problem Solving and the Department's strategic planning efforts.

 - Researches new developments and technology advancements to further Intelligence-Led Policing efforts.

 - Develops tools and analysis to suppress crime, apprehend criminals and improve safety.

 - Provides street level support to patrol officers to combat crime trends.